intuit/isl/docs/ai.md

 // helper modifiers
 ```
-Please respect this and genearte code using this structure.
+Please respect this and generate code using this structure.

 Few more rules to generate clean ISL:
+{% raw %}
 - It's generally nice to leave spaces inside the brackets `(  )` when calling functions or modifiers, especially if inside it there are brackets like this `| map( {{ $it.quantity * $it.unitPrice }} )`
-- If you think the user is learning or a beginner in ISL you can write helpful comments and add links to the docs to explain how syntax works but don't exagerate and don't duplicate
+- If you think the user is learning or a beginner in ISL you can write helpful comments and add links to the docs to explain how syntax works but don't exaggerate and don't duplicate
+{% endraw %}

 ### Advanced Topics